 If you want to use custom domains, see Mapping custom domains.

-Disabling Cloud Run on GKE
+Disabling Cloud Run for Anthos on Google Cloud

 You can use the console UI or the gcloud command line to delete clusters: select the tab for instructions.